Monday, January 13, 2025

 4. What actions are lawmakers taking regarding the drones?

-Several lawmakers, including New Jersey Governor Phil Murphy and Congressman Chris Smith, have called for increased drone regulations and military intervention to capture or neutralize the drones for investigation.
+Several lawmakers, including New Jersey Governor Phil Murphy and Congressman Chris Smith, have advocated for increased regulations on drone operations and have called for military intervention to capture or neutralize the drones for investigative purposes.

 5. Could these drones belong to foreign entities?

-While some speculate that the drones could be linked to foreign actors testing U.S. defenses, federal agencies, including the Pentagon, have found no evidence to support this theory.
+While some speculate that the drones may be linked to foreign actors conducting tests on U.S. defenses, federal agencies, including the Pentagon, have not found any evidence to support this theory.

 6. What can residents do if they see a drone?

-The FBI and local authorities encourage residents to report drone sightings and share any videos, photos, or information they may have to aid ongoing investigations.
+The FBI and local authorities encourage residents to report any drone sightings and share any relevant videos, photos, or information that may assist in ongoing investigations.

 7. Are drones allowed to fly in New Jersey and New York?